 a.
 The Export XML Screen shall have the following characteristics:

-1. The Screen shall be provided by the Operating System (Windows 7).
+1. The Screen shall be provided by the Operating System.

 2. The Screen shall only allow browsing of directory folders.

 3. The Screen shall remember the file path of the parent directory where the last ZIP file was created for the current program session.